State-by-State Requirements

 Islanding & Operating Mode Limitations

-• Visible open disconnects and utility approvals
+• Visible open disconnects and utility approval requirements

 • Protection settings constraints

-• Specific anti-islanding performance requirements
+• Specific anti-islanding performance expectations

 • Limits on intentional islanding and reconnection behavior